Pius X uses 32-point outburst in fourth quarter to pull away from Northeast

 You have free articles remaining.

-All but three of Pius X’s 84 points came from four players as Rada (25 points), Sam Hastreiter (21 points), Sam Hoiberg (20 points) and Charlie Hoiberg (15 points) carried the load offensively.
+All but three of Pius X’s 84 points came from four players as Rada (25 points), Sam Hastreiter (21), Sam Hoiberg (20) and Charlie Hoiberg (15) carried the load offensively.

 “We usually get a lot more chipped in from other guys, but a few of the things they (Northeast) were doing allowed for those guys in particular to have good shots so we took advantage of that,” Spicka said.